 Crying is the number one trigger that causes caregivers to violently shake and injure babies.
 One moment of lost control can cause years of regret and permanent brain damage, blindness and death.
-Be sure to read about ways to soothe Baby on page 61.
+Be sure to read about ways to soothe Baby on page 55.

 Plan to soothe yourself, too.
 When you hit your stress limit, stay calm.
 This is more important than stopping the crying.
-If Baby isn't hungry, hurt or sick, make sure Baby is in a safe place and then, step away.
+If Baby isn't hungry, hurt or sick, step away.
 Breathe.
 Call someone for help.
 Being kind to yourself in this way will help avoid a tragedy.
 Dads, grandparents and other caregivers can have stress, too.
 Be sure that everyone who cares for Baby knows about AHT and never to shake Baby.